 Hi!
 My name is Zella Palmer.
-I was named after my great grandmother, Zella Locklear, a Lumbee Indian from North Carolina who was a healer, wife, mother and activist.
+I was named after my great grandmother, Zella Locklear, a Lumbee Native descendant from North Carolina who was a healer, wife, mother and activist.

 Vertamae Grosvenor in her 1970 cookbook, Vibration Cooking or, The Travel Notes of a Geechee Girl wrote that she cooked and lived by vibration….never weighing or measuring anything but rather being conscious of smell, intuition and ancestral knowledge.
 That concept resonates with me deeply.